tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 # Acknowledgements
 {:numbered="false"}

-Thanks to Aritra Banerjee for the detailed review.
+Thanks to Jean-Pierre Fiset, Richard Kettlewell, Mike Ounsworth, and Aritra Banerjee for the detailed review.